First week on the Pacific: good food but bad winds

 In the morning we came in the currents, all favourable.
 We do more than 6 knots.
 Now we are rounding Capo Malo (Bad Cape), with a respectable distance.
 PredictWind’s Weather Routing predicted exactly what we are doing now.

 Pierrot, just 3 days on board, made a flying start.
-He did the provisioning of the vegetables and fruits the storage, he runs his watches, and today he made a great salade for lunch and a Carbonada a la Flamande.
+He did the provisioning of the vegetables and fruits and stored them, he runs his watches, and today he made a great salade for lunch and a Carbonada a la Flamande.
 Man, how to get us happy on board.

 Some extremes